Pregnant mum attacked in WA clings to life

-A pregnant mother who had a concrete block thrown at her in a “senseless” attack in suburban Perth is fighting for her life.
+A pregnant mother hit by a concrete block in a “senseless” attack in suburban Perth is fighting for her life as homicide detectives take over an investigation.

 The 30-year-old is five months pregnant and also has an eight-month-old son.
-Her family has been told the unborn baby would not survive in the event of her death.
+Her family has been told the unborn baby will not survive if Ms Miller dies.

 “The family don’t know if she’s going to pull through.
 The doctor said that she’s got swelling on the brain and they said it’s not coming down.”